-(b) This chart assumes that the target changes requested in the 2024 Change Order are approved.
+(b) This chart assumes that the target changes requested in the reflects the approved 2024 Change Order are approved.

-(c) 2026 forecast is provided for reference purpose only.
-Exact target commitment will be included in PG&E's 2026-2028 WMP filing.
+(c) (b) The 2023 WMP requires annual targets for 2023-2025.
+The 2026 miles are provided as a forecast is provided for reference purpose only.
+Exact target commitment will be included in

+(c) PG&E's 2026-2028 WMP filingreference to 778 overhead hardened miles includes both covered conductor and line removal miles.